 Alex Linley is an internationally recognized Positive Psychology author and the founder of the Centre of Applied Positive Psychology.
 And he is not alone in arguing that we need to take Positive Psychology beyond our familiar research environments and further into the real world.
 Becker and Marecek (2008) also argue Positive Psychology research has tended to focus on privileged cohorts such as middle-class groups, college students or groups that enjoy cultural autonomy.

 The concern is that people who enjoy more power and cultural autonomy are more likely to benefit from flourishing strategies, because of their more favorable environments and because they are less encumbered by the pressing life problems of minority groups.

 A more recent review by Rao and Donaldson (2015) also found “explorations of gender, race, and ethnicity in Positive Psychology have been mostly tentative”, although they also found this follows a broader pattern found in other areas of psychology, and that there is now more “energy toward creating a more inclusive field.”
 (P280).

 Wellbeing and Australian Aboriginals

 If you wanted to nominate one group of people as being profoundly disadvantaged it would be the Aboriginal and Torres Strait Islander people of Australia.
 Australian Aboriginals have maintained the longest continuous human culture ever recorded- at least sixty thousand years.
-However, since European colonisation they have endured relocation to missions and reserves, the trauma of the forced removal of children, introduced diseases and continued socioeconomic disadvantage.
+However, since European colonization they have endured relocation to missions and reserves, the trauma of the forced removal of children introduced diseases and continued socioeconomic disadvantage.